 Istio currently has very limited support for multi-tenancy.

-There are alternative flavours of istio.
-OpenShift Service Mesh does have some multi-tenancy support.
+There are alternative flavours of Istio.
+OpenShift Service Mesh has some multi-tenancy support.

 An alternative is Ambassador, which can be installed namespaced.